yxuansu/yxuansu/README.md

 ### Hi there 👋

 I am a final-year Ph.D. student at Language Technology Lab, University of Cambridge.
 I am broadly interested in natural language processing (NLP) and machine learning.
 The majority of my research lies in text generation.
 Recently, I focus my research on the topic of contrastive learning and the study of its potential in language model pre-training, discourse representation learning, knowledge probing, open-ended text generation, and multi-modal text generation.
+Please refer to [[my personal page]](https://yxuansu.github.io/) for the complete list of my research.

 Personally, I really like pandas.
 The one in my icon is my favourite and her name is Hehua.